Tuesday, March 4, 2025

 As a claims adjuster, my job was (still is) to investigate claims, evaluate them and settle them.
 One such claim involved an auto accident down in Houston, TX in which a mother and her two kids were rear ended in a car by someone insured by the company I worked for.
 As is frequently the case, the mom retained an attorney who filed a lawsuit.
 Eventually, we came to a mutually agreeable settlement.
 I can’t recall the amount we paid to mom, but we settled the two kids for $900 each.

 When dealing with the claims of minor children, there are two main methods of getting a release of claim for your insured.
-First, you can get the court to appoint an attorney as a “guardian ad kitten”, hold a hearing on the reasonableness of the settlement and then the guardian signs off on the release.
+First, you can get the court to appoint an attorney as a “guardian ad litem”, hold a hearing on the reasonableness of the settlement and then the guardian signs off on the release.
 Or, you can choose to go with a “parent/guardian indemnity release”.
 Some states require the ad litem process or set minimum thresholds to go through that process.
 At the time, Texas did not require it or have a minimum threshold although it was generally advisable to do so if the kid was seriously injured or the parent had some conflict of interest or you just thought they were sketchy and needed someone more trustworthy to sign off on the deal.

 Anyway, these two kids went to the doctor one time and were young enough that they’d never remember they were in an accident much less that they were injured.
 So, we opted on the parent/guardian release.
 Both sets of attorneys agreed this was reasonable and proper.
 So, we cut checks, signed paperwork and plaintiffs’ counsel was to file a notice of non-suit with the court.